GuMiner/rust-experiments/README.md

 # Rust Experiments
 This repository contains a series of experimental projects to learn more about the Rust programming language.

-I'm no longer experimenting with this language -- there are more languages I feel that I'd like to explore and not sufficient advantages in this language, despite the hype around it.
-That's not to say that Rust is better or worse that C# or C++ -- you can accomplish the same tasks in both languages -- but I have no strong appeal for this language over other ones I have used.
+The majority of these projects are from 2018, with **Cross** a 2023 project to explore the language 5 years later.

+## Basics
+Basic experiments

+## Fractal
+Julia fractal rendering

+## Voxelli
+Voxel-based rendering
 ![Voxelli.PNG](./Voxelli.PNG "Rendering in 3D with Rust")

+## Cross
+(2023 IN PROGRESS) Cross-stitch pattern generator from arbitrary images.

+# 2018 analysis
 ## Rust Advantages
 - Easy to get packages for all sorts of functionality.
 - No GC penalty for operations.